Grapes

 • Aromas: lime blossom, white peach, quince, green apple, wild herbs

-• Palate: light to medium body, crisp acidity, mineral tension, and long citrus finish
+• Palate: light- to medium-bodied, crisp acidity, mineral tension, long citrus finish

-• Amber styles: hints of dried apricot, chamomile, and subtle nutty grip
+• Amber styles: dried apricot, chamomile, subtle nutty grip, and savory undertones

 Regions